russelljjarvis/teiili/docs/scripts/Step-by-step guide to creating new equations.rst

 * Same proceduce as in :ref:`Create a new template using new neuron/synapse models`
 * Parameters to be defined to the unit_less dictionary while the model needs to be added to one of the model dictionaries.
 * When creating the synapse model **base_unit** should be defined as **unit_less**.
-* This can be usefull wh
+* This can be usefull to define learning rules that involve gain modulation or activity modulation. (e.g. `STDGM`)

 .. code-block:: python

   # Define the new model
   class my_model(SynapseEquationBuilder):
       def __init__(self):
           SynapseEquationBuilder.__init__(self, base_unit='unit_less')